Waitrose: Dobbies Garden Centres

+In July 2022, Waitrose entered into a deal with Dobbies Garden Centres to open approximately 50 Waitrose shop-in-shop branches by the end of 2023.
+These branches will stock about 2,000 Waitrose products.

+Due to the closure of a number of Dobbies Garden Centres, as of late 2024, there are approximately 47 branches of Waitrose inside Dobbies Garden Centres.

 Closed / sold stores

 Waitrose closed four convenience shops and one supermarket in the UK in 2018.
 This was followed by the announcement of twelve further store closures in 2019.
 In September 2020, a further four stores, Caldicot, Ipswich, Shrewsbury and Wolverhampton, were announced as closing, the last having been sold to Tesco.